 Use the Request for Scan feature in the Omni search tool for a single book chapter or journal article or similar fair dealing amount, subject to copyright.
 You must be logged in to Omni using your NetID, and will be notified by email when the scan is available for download for a 30 day period.
 Eligible collections initially include all regular (i.e. “open stacks”) and limited (2-week loan) circulating print materials.
 We expect to evolve this service over time to include other print materials.

 Please see our scanning request instructions on how to complete these requests.

 For materials held in the W. D. Jordan Rare Books and Special Collections, users can search Omni and request scans by contacting email@example.com.
 For materials held in the University Archives, users can search archival holdings through the AtoM (Archives) Database and request scans from the University Archives by contacting firstname.lastname@example.org.
 This service is subject to copyright and other considerations such as the amount, type, and fragility of the materials.
 Recognizing that archival and special collections often require in-person consultation to conduct research, the library continues to follow university, provincial, and public health guidance as we strive to provide access to these locations by appointment in the future.

 Important note: Items available electronically through HathiTrust's Emergency Temporary Access Service are not eligible for the library's scanning service, as per the agreement terms with HathiTrust.

 Temporary access to select resources

-Several vendors are offering temporary free access to electronic resources, and the library has enabled a number of these offers for Queen’s University.
+Some vendors are offering temporary free access to electronic resources, and the library has enabled them for Queen’s University.

 Returning print materials